 What is Ethereum Classic?

 Mining, also known as proof-of-work is an energy-intensive process, and some economists argue that Bitcoin mining alone sucks up 0.5% of the world’s electricity (this figure, however, is highly contentious and difficult to prove).
-But mining is crucial to powering these decentralised networks; by pledging something valuable, electricity, they have shown that they have skin in the game and can be considered to be trustworthy actors.
+But mining is crucial to powering these decentralized networks; by pledging something valuable, electricity, they have shown that they have skin in the game and can be considered to be trustworthy actors.

 Ethereum Classic is the original version of the Ethereum blockchain.
 Ethereum was created in 2015 by a team led by Vitalik Buterin, a Canadian who emigrated from Russia as a child.
 He learned about Bitcoin from his dad, a computer scientist called Dmitry, and set off on creating a blockchain that could do one thing Bitcoin couldn’t: host decentralized applications.
 These applications run on something called smart contracts; these are self-enforcing bits of computer code that can be triggered by cryptocurrencies.
 Ethereum also allowed for the creation of tokens: cryptocurrencies that are backed by Ethereum’s mining technology but are otherwise unaffiliated with the blockchain.

 These days, DAOs control hundreds of billions of dollars.
-All the top decentralized finance protocols delegate decisions to DAOs: Aave, Compound, Maker and Uniswap have one, and they are responsible for pretty huge decisions.
-A vote on Maker, a decentralised stablecoin protocol that issues cryptocurrency loans to back the value of its currency, almost collapsed in March 2020 after the coronavirus sent markets tumbling.
+All the top decentralized finance protocols delegate decisions to DAOs: Aave, Compound, Maker, and Uniswap have one, and they are responsible for pretty huge decisions.
+A vote on Maker, a decentralized stablecoin protocol that issues cryptocurrency loans to back the value of its currency, almost collapsed in March 2020 after the coronavirus sent markets tumbling.
 But the community saved the day when they voted to back the currency with a larger stablecoin called USDC.
-Since then, Maker’s stablecoin, DAI, has grown by more than 10 times, and now has a market capitalisation of $6.4 billion.
+Since then, Maker’s stablecoin, DAI, has grown by more than 10 times, and now has a market capitalization of $6.4 billion.
 Not bad for a bunch of strangers who used magic internet currencies to coordinate on a major financial decision.

 But the original DAO was such a massive failure that it sparked the rift between Ethereum and Ethereum Classic.
 The first DAO, simply known as The DAO, started in 2016 on Ethereum.
 The idea, put into practice by a German company called Slock.it, was that it would become a sort of venture capital for the Ethereum blockchain—not unlike how DAOs run today.